Canada, US Strike Deal To Return All Irregular Border Crossers - Trudeau - UrduPoint

 "Today, Canada and the United States are announcing a reciprocal arrangement where we will now be returning irregular migrants who attempt to cross anywhere at the Canada-US border," Trudeau said.

+Blair told reporters asylum seekers who have already irregularly entered Canada have been taken into custody, screened for COVID-19, and quarantined.

-The Prime Minister also confirmed that the temporary halt on non-essential travel between the neighboring countries will come into effect at midnight on Friday (4:00 a.m.
-GMT).
+Earlier, Public Safety Minister Bill Blair confirmed a temporary halt on non-essential travel between the US and Canada will come into effect at 11:59 p.m.
+EST on Friday (3:59 a.m.
+Saturday GMT).

+In Canada, there are 925 cases confirmed cases of the novel coronavirus and 12 reported virus-related deaths, according to the country's public health officials.

+According to Johns Hopkins University, more than 247,000 cases of COVID-19 infections have been confirmed globally, while the number of fatalities has now eclipsed 10,000.
+More than 86,000 have recovered.